На русском языке

 ~dG= -S dT + V dP + \sum_i \mu_i dN_i + \delta A' .

-Grand thermodynamic potential and its increment:
+Grand thermodynamic potential and its increment are:

 ~\Omega = U - TS - \sum_i \mu_i N_i ,